Crisis-hit Ghana changes its mind and turns to IMF for help | Business

 "We have long waited for this to happen because we could tell it wasn't going to get better anytime soon," said William Duncan, founder of the Ghana-based Spear Capital & Advisory.
 "Now that the IMF has been engaged, it will be interesting to see how government spends on their flagship programmes and social interventions."

-Ghana's dollar-denominated sovereign bonds rallied sharply with issues up maturing in 2026 and 2027 jumping nearly 5 cents in the dollar to trade at their highest level since May.
+Ghana's dollar-denominated sovereign bonds rallied sharply with issues maturing in 2027 jumping more than 7 cents in the dollar to trade at their highest level since May.
 "The first gain for Ghana will be improved international confidence in the country's capacity and efforts to weather the crisis," said Leslie Dwight Mensah, Economist and Research Fellow at the Institute for Fiscal Studies in Accra.

 Hundreds took to the streets in Accra this week to protest against spiraling inflation and other woes.
 Growth slowed to 3.3% year-on-year in the first quarter of 2022 and inflation hit a record of 27.6% in May.
 The central bank raised its main interest rate by 200 basis points to 19% last month, the second hike this year to buttress macroeconomic stability.